MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-code-snippet.md

 6. Save the snippet file again.

 7. To test the shortcut, open a Visual Basic project and open a code file.
-Type `hello` in the file and press TAB.
+Type `hello` in the file and press **Tab** twice.
 The snippet code should be inserted.

 ### To Add References and Imports